Doris0070/whack-a-mole/README.md

 ## Acknowledgements:
-## - If you cheat, special screen is waiting for you!!!!!!!!!
+## - If you cheat, special message is waiting for you!!!!!!!!!